futurehood/DeCent/README.md

 ## About

-Created by the wizard Future Hood in service of the Goodness, for the benefit of all humankind.
+Created by the wizard Future Hood in service of the Goodness, for the benefit of all the Good people.

 ## Contribute